Revolutionary Mexicanist Action: Disbandment (1936)

-Organization in Exile (1936–1940)
+Organization in exile (1936–1940)

 Rodríguez Carrasco moved to Laredo, Texas, with his wife, Leonor Gutiérrez.
 Rodríguez Carrasco established a Revolutionary Mexicanist Action headquarters in Mission, Texas.
 Rodríguez Carrasco approached wealthy Texan oilmen whose assets in Mexico were negatively affected by worker strikes and government policies for funds.
 Other donors he personally received funds from included Reverend P.L.
 Delgado, William H. Wood, and a wealthy farmer only known as Smithers.
 Throughout this time, Rodríguez Carrasco drafted numerous manifestos against the Mexican government, Jews, communists, and President Cárdenas in The McAllen Monitor.

 Rodríguez Carrasco also met with Henry Allen in 1937.
-Allen was a prominent figure of an American anti-Semitic fascist group known as the Silver Legion.
+Allen was a prominent figure of an American antisemitic fascist group known as the Silver Legion.
 Allen offered Rodríguez Carrasco protection and both directly received funds from the Nazi Party.

 By March 1937, Rodríguez Carrasco was receiving $2000 to $3000 a month in donations from American and Mexican nationals alike for the Revolutionary Mexicanist Action.
 The money was given to contacts that would regularly travel between Brownsville and Nogales.

 Approximately just under a year after moving to Texas, Rodríguez Carrasco met young woman named Emilia Herron.
 Herron belonged to a very wealthy family El Paso.
 Herron and Rodríguez Carrasco developed an affair and then divorced his wife Leonor Gutiérrez.
 Rodríguez Carrasco contacted immigration services to have Gutiérrez deported back to Mexico.
 A distraught Gutiérrez brought with her a great volume of documents containing sensitive information regarding the Revolutionary Mexicanist Action.
 She notified the police of Mexico City of Rodríguez Carrasco's activities.
 She made many public declarations regarding the organization's activities against the government and named many public figures who supported the paramilitary group.
 This caused serious internal conflicts within the organization with some prominent members no longer supporting Rodríguez Carrasco.

-Rebellion Plot (1938)
+Rebellion plot (1938)

 Since at least 1935, the organization had been plotting a rebellion against the Mexican government.
 Carlos Walterio Steinman, a former colonel in the Mexican Army residing in New York, told Rodríguez Carrasco he had raised over 4 million dollars to help in a "change of government" in a letter dated July 3, 1935.

 The Gold Shirts received funds to purchase armament from former governor of San Luis Potosí and very close friend of Rodríguez, Saturnino Cedillo.
 Cedillo, who by 1937 had close alleged ties to German Nazis, had developed major political and personal grievances with Cárdenas.
 Cedillo had several private meetings with members of the Revolutionary Mexicanist Action.

 The Mexican Government had received various reports on Rodríguez Carrasco's plot and purchases of weapons.
 On January 31, 1938, the rebellion was launched in Tamaulipas, where troops had been already dispatched at the request of Tamaulipas governor Marte R. Gómez.
 Three Gold Shirts members and one police officer were killed in a day of fighting.